Globe staff photos of the month, December 2017 - The Boston Globe

 38

 Kyrie Irving hugged Jayson Tatum at the end of the Celtics’ 99-98 win over the Rockets on Dec.
 28 at TD Garden.
 Boston roared back to win after trailing by as many as 26.
-(John Tlumacki)
+(John Tlumacki/Globe Staff)

 39